-Scholars from Tongji have published many important research papers in some of the world's best journals, among which more than 10 papers were published in highly influential (IF>20) periodicals like Nature, Science and Cell.
+Scholars from Tongji have published many important research papers in some of the world's best journals, among which 35 papers were published in highly influential (IF>20) periodicals like Nature, Science and Cell.
 Furthermore, it has also achieved a batch of scientific research results that have won the National Natural Science Award (second class), the National Scientific and Technological Progress Award (second class), the Natural Science Award of the Ministry of Education (first class), Shanghai Natural Science Award (first class), Shanghai Scientific and Technological Progress Award (first class), the Chinese Medical Scientific and Technological Achievement Award (first class), etc.

 Adhering to the educational principle of “serving the world with sincerity and seeking for truth,” TUSM has set up the cultivation system for clinical professionals in which the 5+3 doctor training serves as the main part and the “direct-entry” cultivation of top-notch creative medical talents is the advanced part.
 TUSM has achieved much at the present stage with respect to pursuing a medical educational model and curriculum system that are up to the international standards, improving international exchanges and cooperation, and developing outstanding medical talents who have the comprehensive qualities of solid foundation, practical ability, creative thinking, global perspective, and social responsibility.
-In recent years, TUSM students have won many grand prizes of the National Competition of Clinical Skills for Medical Students (East China division), first, second and third prizes of National Undergraduate Curricular Academic Science and Technology Works and National Undergraduate Experimental Design Contest in Basic Medical Science, theoutstanding student award of the Baosteel Education Fund, and Shanghai Person of the Year, etc.
+In recent years, TUSM students have won many grand prizes of the National Competition of Clinical Skills for Medical Students (East China division), first, second and third prizes of National Undergraduate Curricular Academic Science and Technology Works and National Undergraduate Experimental Design Contest in Basic Medical Science, the outstanding student award of the Baosteel Education Fund, and Shanghai Person of the Year, etc.

 TUSM actively explores internationalized ways of developing talent, which can be seen from its close cooperation with prestigious medical schools in the United States, Australia, Britain and Germany.
 In this way, it is able to introduce excellent tutors and curricula, and to build the international cooperation system for collaborative cultivation, student exchange, exchanges of tutors, and the research in translational medicine.
 Around 30% of TUSM students have the opportunity visit overseas partner universities for practice exchange and clinical rotations for one to three months.
 These graduates can apply for CSC funding to study for a degree at TUSM’s partner universities, or go to overseas hospitals for further study in many areas, including resident training programs.
 The school constantly invites foreign professors to attend the teaching and academic exchange of basic and specialized courses.
 In conclusion, internationalization has become an important feature of education at TUSM.

+In 2020, Tongji University divided more than 400 mu of land in West Campus to TUSM for development and use.
 TUSM is marching toward its dream of revitalizing medical science at Tongji University.

 |Copyright 2017 Tongji University medical school copyright, Tongji University School of medicine, All Rights Reserved||Technical support: Shanghai echao|